markqvist/LXMF/README.md

 LXMF is actively being developed, and the following improvements and features are currently planned for implementation:

+- ~~Update examples in readme to actually work~~
+- ~~Sync affinity based on link speeds and distances, for more intelligently choosing peer sync order~~
+- Sneakernet and physical transport functionality
+- Content Destinations, and easy to use API for group messaging and discussion threads
 - Write and release full API and protocol documentation
-- Update examples in readme to actually work
-- Content Destinations, and easy to use API for group messaging and discussion threads
-- Sneakernet and physical transport functionality
 - Documenting and possibly expanding LXMF limits and priorities
-- Sync affinity based on link speeds and distances, for more intelligently choosing peer sync order
-- Markets on LXMF